Two Crossings of the Katy Railway

 32 to account for signals, switches and derails necessitated by a new

-T&BV track crossing the existing rail lines to serve a cotton
+T&BV track across the existing rail lines to serve a cotton

 snippet from the 1911 Sanborn Fire Insurance map of Hillsboro has been